wmayner/pyphi/docs/conventions.rst

 A TPM in **multidimensional state-by-node** form is a state-by-node form that has been reshaped so that it has |n+1| dimensions instead of two.
 The first |n|
-dimensions correspond to each of the |n| nodes at time |t|, while the last dimension corresponds to the probabilities of each node being on at |t+1|.
+dimensions correspond to each of the |n| nodes at time |t|, while the last dimension corresponds to the probabilities of each node being ON at |t+1|.

 With this form, we can take advantage of `NumPy array indexing
 <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`_ and use a